BramandUn/lnd/lightning_channels_manual.md

 * `--xsncoin.active`: Specifies that xsn is active.
 Can also include --litecoin.active to activate Litecoin, --bitcoind.active for bitcoin.
 * `--xsncoin.node=xsnd`: Use the `xsnd` full node to interface with the blockchain.
 * `--xsnd.rpcuser` and `--xsnd.rpcpass`: The username and password for the xnsd instance.
+* `--xsnd.zmqpubrawblock`: The address listening for ZMQ connections to deliver raw block notifications.
-* `--xsnd.zmqpath`: The path to the ZMQ socket providing raw blocks.
+* `--xsnd.zmqpubrawtx`: The address listening for ZMQ connections to deliver raw transaction notifications.
 * `--nobootstrap`: disable automatic network bootstrapping.

 ## Starting second(Bob’s) node